 So, let’s bake together.
 This recipe is easy and delicious, but before we start making it, I want to give you a few tips for it.

 What kind of ingredients you need for this recipe:

 - All-purpose flour– Some asked me if they can use whole wheat flour instead of all purpose flour.
 Yes, you can.
 You can substitute whole wheat flour for all or part of the all-purpose flour.
 I suggest you start with a small portion and if you like the result, you can increase the amount of whole wheat flour next time.

 - Medium orange (juice squeezed and zest grated)- Orange juice and zest are used in this recipe, but if you don’t have any, lemon or other citrus fruit is perfectly acceptable.

 - Fresh or frozen blueberries –*I used frozen blueberries, but fresh are also good.
 If you do not have any, use fresh or frozen cranberries, cut into halves.

 I hope that by now, you have all the ingredients you need.
 Gather them together and start measuring them while you preheat the oven.

 You will need a 9×5 inch loaf pan.
 Use some butter or oil to grease it.
 Set it aside.

-In a large bowl, mix together flour, sugar and baking powder.
-Zest an orange(or lemon, if you choose to use one instead) and set aside.
+In a large bowl, mix flour, sugar, and baking powder.
+Zest an orange(or lemon, if you choose to use one instead) and set it aside.

 Squeeze the orange into a measuring cup and add enough water to measure 3/4 cup of liquid, in case the orange juice is not enough to fill up the 3/4 cup.